kyeser/bibliographies/opera-singing-acting-staging.md

 * Goldovsky, Boris.
 1968. *Bringing Opera to Life: Operatic Acting and Stage Direction*.
 New York: Appleton-Century-Crofts.
 * ———.
 1984. *Good Afternoon, Ladies and Gentlemen!
 Intermission Scripts from the Met Broadcasts*.
 Bloomington: Indiana University Press.
 * Goldovsky, Boris, and Arthur Schoep.
 1973. *Bringing Soprano Arias to Life*.
 New York: G. Schirmer.
+* Hampe, Michael.
+2016. *The Crafty Art of Opera: For Those Who Make It, Love It or Hate It*.
+Translated by Chris Walton.
+Woodbridge: Boydell.
 * Helfgot, Daniel, and William O. Beeman.
 1993. *The Third Line: The Opera Performer as Interpreter*.
 New York: Schirmer.
 Rev. ed., 2002, *The Third Line: The Singer as Interpreter*.
 * Hicks, Alan E. 2011. [*Singer and Actor: Acting Technique and the Operatic Performer*](https://www.amazon.com/gp/product/1574672010/).
 Milwaukee, WI: Amadeus Press.
 * Hampe, Michael.
 2016. [*The Crafty Art of Opera: For Those Who Make It, Love It or Hate It*](https://www.amazon.com/Crafty-Art-Opera-Michael-Hampe/dp/1783270977/).
 Woodbridge: Boydell Press.